rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="event.onStatusChanged"></a>
 ## *onStatusChanged <sup>event</sup>*

-This event is triggered whenever the Bluetooth functionality changes.
+Triggered whenever the Bluetooth functionality changes.
 Supported statuses are:
 * `PAIRING_CHANGE` - Pairing status changed.
 Applications get the device which got paired/unpaired as part of this message, but it's up to the application to obtain an updated list of paired devices by calling [getPairedDevices](#method.getpaireddevices).
 * `CONNECTION_CHANGE` - one or more Bluetooth connections changed status.
 Applications get the device that got connected/disconnected as part of this message, but it's up to the application to obtain an updated list of connected devices by calling [getConnectedDevices](#method.getconnecteddevices).
 * `DISCOVERY_COMPLETED` - Bluetooth device discovery is complete, at least one device is available.
 Applications should obtain an updated list of discovered devices by calling [getDiscoveredDevices](#method.getdiscovereddevices)
-* `DISCOVERY STARTED`- The Bluetooth device discovery will be triggered, after startScan method started.
+* `DISCOVERY_STARTED`- The Bluetooth device discovery will be triggered, after startScan method started.

 ### Parameters